 A risk factor is anything that increases a person’s chance of developing cancer.
 Although risk factors often influence the development of cancer, most do not directly cause cancer.
 Some people with several risk factors never develop cancer, while others with no known risk factors do.
 Knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.

 The following factors may raise a person’s risk of developing an HIV/AIDS-related cancer:

 Human papillomavirus (HPV).
 Research shows that infection with this virus is a risk factor for some cancers, including cervical cancer.
 HPV is most commonly passed from person to person during sexual activity.
 Sexual activity with someone who has HPV is the most common way someone gets HPV.
 There are different types of HPV, called strains.
 Research links some HPV strains more strongly with certain types of cancers.
-There are vaccines available to protect you from some HPV strains.
+HPV vaccines can prevent people from developing certain cancers.
 Learn more about HPV and cancer.

 HHV-8.
 HHV-8 is related to other herpes viruses, such as the viruses that cause cold sores and genital herpes, as well as cytomegalovirus (CMV).
 Other herpes viruses, however, are not the same as HHV-8 and are not thought to be risk factors for cancer.
 HHV-8 infection is associated with Kaposi sarcoma and primary effusion lymphoma (see Introduction).